matthias-reis/carda-gatsby/content/articles/2021-05---emerald-by-psychonaut-s-ver.md

 ---
 templateKey: article
-date: 2021-05-07T13:14:08.239Z
+date: 2021-05-07T13:14:08.239+00:00
 slug: psychonaut-saver-emerald-en
 typeName: Review
 title: '"Emerald" by Psychonaut & Sâver'
 subTitle: The new Pelagic split LP
 seoTitle: Psychonaut & Sâver – "Emerald" – The new Pelagic split LP
 description: Psychonaut and Sâver have joined forces to release an excellent split LP on Pelagic Records on May 14th.
 The result of their collaboration is called "Emerald" – I’ve already had a listen.
-excerpt: "Psychonaut and Sâver have joined forces to release an excellent split LP on Pelagic Records on May 14th.
-The result of their collaboration is called
-  \"Emerald\" – I've already had a listen, and I have to admit: The cooperation of the two bands delivers some exciting friction."
+excerpt: 'Psychonaut and Sâver have joined forces to release an excellent split LP on Pelagic Records on May 14th.
+The result of their collaboration is called "Emerald" – I''ve already had a listen, and I have to admit: The cooperation of the two bands delivers some exciting friction.'
-image: /img/psychonaut-saver.jpg
+image: "/img/psychonaut-saver.jpg"
-ogImage: /img/psychonaut-saver-fb.jpg
+ogImage: "/img/psychonaut-saver-fb.jpg"
 labels:
+- Review
+- Bands
 - Doom
 - English & German
 - Hardcore
 - Mechelen
 - Metal
 - Oslo
 - Pelagic
 - Post-Metal
 - Post-Rock
 - Psychedelic
 - Review
 - Sâver
 - Sludge
 - Psychonaut
 focusKeyword: Psychonaut
 advertisement: false
 affiliate: false
 language: en
 languageLink: psychonaut-saver-emerald

 ---
 **Psychonaut and Sâver have joined forces to release an excellent split LP on Pelagic Records on May 14th.
 The result of their collaboration is called "Emerald" - I've already had a listen.**